Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/auto-kubectl.md

 - **Saves time**: Completes commands for you.
 - **Reduces errors**: Prevents typos in commands.
 - **Easier exploration**: Helps you discover options and resources.

-## Set up kubectl autocomplete in a Linux Bash Shell

 ### Step-1:  Install Kubectl on Linux